DT Suzuki on Jodo Shinshu

 “Of all the developments Mahayana Buddhism has achieved in the Far East, the most remarkable one is the Shin teaching of the Pure Land school,” Suzuki wrote in “A Miscellany on the Shin Teaching of Buddhism,” published in 1949.
 “It is remarkable chiefly for the reason that geographically its birth-place is Japan, and historically it is the latest evolution of Pure Land Mahayana, and therefore the highest point it has reached.”

 Born in 1870 in Kanazawa, Japan, Teitarō Suzuki lived in poverty after his father died.
 His mother, a devout Jodo Shinshu follower, took her young son to hear dharma talks at a nearby temple.
+She purportedly practiced a “secret” form of Shinshu and had him participate in a mystical dharma ritual.
 He studied at Tokyo Imperial University and practiced Zen meditation at Engakuji temple under Shaku Sōen, who gave him the Buddhist name “Daisetsu” (“great humility”).

 In 1893, Sōen attended the World Parliament of Religions in Chicago, where he met Paul Carus, a philosopher and publisher, who ran Open Court Publishing Company in LaSalle, Illinois, to whom Sōen recommended Suzuki to help translate and publish Buddhist texts and other works.
 Suzuki lived with Carus for 11 years.
 He wrote “Outlines of Mahayana Buddhism,”published in 1907.